bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

     the window is empty.
 If N is greater or than the window size, this returns `NULL`.

+#### ANY_VALUE
+-   `ANY_VALUE(COLUMN_EXPRESSION)`

+    Select an arbitrary value in the window or `NULL` if the window is empty.
+Note: currently BodoSQL always selects the first value, but this is subject to change at any time.

 #### NTILE
 -   `NTILE(N)`